BAZINGAyi/Arcade_Game/README.md

 ## How to play?

+First, you should open index.html with your browser.

-control the player to move to the other side of the river
+Second,you can control the player to move to the other side of the river without touch the enemy.
+And you win!